tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Examples include all the NIST Round 4 (unbroken) finalists: Classic McEliece, HQC, BIKE.

-## Symmetric-based Public Key Cryptography

-The hash-based public-key cryptography algorithms are actually part of a larger family of cryptography that takes the observation that symmetric algorithms are not immediately vulnerable to CRQCs (see section {{symmetric}}), and seeks to build a variety of different types of public-key algorithms.
-Often these are based on the field of Zero Knowledge Proofs, but other constructions are possible.

-there is a branch of PQC research that seeks to build public key cryptosystems out of purely symmetric building blocks.

 # KEMs {#KEMs}

 ## What is a KEM